Barndoor skate: Conservation

 Abundances of barndoor skate dropped precipitously in the 1960s and early 1970s, coinciding with the period of intense fishing by foreign factory trawlers.
-The abundance remained very low through around 1990, but increased nearly exponentially from 1990–2005, and have been approaching the levels observed in the 1960s.
+The abundance remained very low through around 1990, but increased nearly exponentially from 1990 to 2005, and have been approaching the levels observed in the 1960s.
 In 2012, they surpassed 1960s population levels.
 In 1998, Casey and Myers published a controversial study claiming that the barndoor skate was nearly extinct; however, they only presented data through 1993, so the recovery that had started in the early 1990s was not yet clearly evident.
 In 1999, two conservation groups, GreenWorld, based in Cambridge, Massachusetts, and the Center for Marine Conservation, based in Washington, DC, petitioned the National Marine Fisheries Service (NMFS) to have the barndoor skate listed under the Endangered Species Act.
 After a 12-month study, the NMFS announced in 2002 that listing the species as endangered or threatened was not warranted.
 It cited increases in abundance and biomass of barndoor skate observed during surveys since 1993, which had become quite rapid by that time.
 In 1994, the World Conservation Union had listed the barndoor skate as "vulnerable" under the 1994 Categories and Criteria, but in 2003, it reassessed the species as endangered on the IUCN Red List.
 In 2019, the species was downgraded to least concern because of its greatly increased population size.

 Each year, the National Oceanic and Atmospheric Administration (NOAA) estimates current population levels for a variety of aquatic species of special interest, and releases an annual report showing the progress being made to reduce harvesting of overfished species.
 When a species has been determined to be either overfished or subject to overfishing, the regional fishery management councils are required to develop a plan to correct the problem.
 In 2006, NOAA published a press release stating that as a result of conservation efforts, between 2004 and 2005, monitored stocks of the barndoor skate had grown to a level that the NOAA no longer considers "overfished".